+SYDNEY LEARNING ADVENTURES

+2025 education programs

 Relive the past and explore the present Primary and Secondary

 contents

 - 5 Primary education programs

-- 11 Secondary education programs
+- 19 11 Secondary education programs

-- 18 Contact us
+- Contact us

-- 19 The Rocks Discovery Museum
+- The Rocks Discovery Museum

 Welcome- Budyari Gamarruwa Sydney Learning Adventures brings the histories of Sydney, New South Wales and Australia to life for thousands of young people every year through our variety of education programs.
 Developed in consultation with academic educators and practising classroom teachers, our programs take a curriculum-linked, outcomes-focused approach to provide engaging, interactive, multilayered learning experiences for all students.
 Facilitated by our team of dynamic education guides, the programs cater to all stages and types of learners, from Kindergarten to Year 12.
-What's new in 2021 Sydney Learning Adventures has created virtual tours at the ICC Sydney virtual events studios which are available as a virtual online program.
-Virtual online programs that can be booked include Little Diggers, Dirt Detectives, Pieces of the Past, Cesspit and Old Rubbish, Groundwork, Gadigal Mudgin, Ngara, Giba-Nura and Mana-Nura Stay in touch Our newsletter is a great way for teachers to keep up with upcoming events, new programs and teaching resources-subscribe at: sydneylearningadventures.com We look forward to hosting you and your students on a learning adventure in 2021!
+What's new in 2025 Sydney Learning Adventures' prices for Stage 2 and Stage 3 Packages will be increasing.
+All package bookings for 2025 will be charged at the new rate.
+Stay in touch Our newsletter is a great way for teachers to keep up with upcoming events, new programs and teaching resources-subscribe at: sydneylearningadventures.com We look forward to hosting you and your students on a learning adventure in 2025!
 Yanoo yanoo, gigitti gor-Goodbye and thank you.

-five reasons

-why students and teachers love our education programs
+five reasons why students and teachers love our education programs

-Unique venues-places where history happened

-From ancient Aboriginal culture to 'first contact', and from streets built by convicts, through bubonic plague, to contemporary Aboriginal life-The Rocks has seen it all.
-Today its historic sites combine with facilities such as The Rocks Discovery Museum and The Big Dig Archaeology Education Centre to offer a window into that past.

-Hands-on experiences-touching the past

-Students are thrilled to touch, hold, excavate and examine authentic artefacts, historical paintings and photographs.
-A simulated archaeological dig and an Aboriginal artefact collection bring to life the real stories of people who once lived in The Rocks.

-Dynamic educators-making learning fun

-Our team of professional education guides have training and experience in education, history, archaeology, tourism, tour guiding and theatre.
-Their passion for the people and places featured in our programs is complemented by their skills in liaising with teachers and building rapport with students.
-Teacher resource packs-facilitating active learning Our comprehensive excursion packs, filled with background information, syllabus links, maps, timetables and pre- and post-visit learning activities, will help you make the most of your excursion-download them from our website sydneylearningadventures.com Constantly evolving programs-responding to curriculum change At Sydney Learning Adventures we review our programs frequently in response to teacher feedback, curriculum change, syllabus updates and current developments in teaching and learning.
+Unique venues-places where history happened From ancient Aboriginal culture to 'first contact', and from streets built by convicts, through bubonic plague, to contemporary Aboriginal life- The Rocks has seen it all.
+Today its historic sites combine with facilities such as The Rocks Discovery Museum and The Big Dig Archaeology Education Centre to offer a window into that past. - Hands-on experiences-touching the past Students are thrilled to touch, hold, excavate and examine authentic artefacts, historical paintings and photographs.
+A simulated archaeological dig and an Aboriginal artefact collection bring to life the real stories of people who once lived in The Rocks. - Jynamic educators-making learning fun Our team of professional education guides have training and experience in education, history, archaeology, tourism, tour guiding and theatre.
+Their passion for the people and places featured in our programs is complemented by their skills in liaising with teachers and building rapport with students. - Teacher resource packs-facilitating active learning Our comprehensive excursion packs, filled with background information, syllabus links, maps, timetables and pre- and post-visit learning activities, will help you make the most of your excursion-download them from our website sydneylearningadventures.com - Constantly evolving programs-responding to curriculum change At Sydney Learning Adventures we review our programs frequently in response to teacher feedback, curriculum change, syllabus updates and current developments in teaching and learning.